Our History | Tina Banitska – Our Lady

 making it more than just a place to hang paintings.”

-When comparing the derelict building with the majestic building that stands proudly before you today, you can see how hard work and dedicated passion can lead to the creation of something very special.
+When comparing the old derelict building that was purchased in 1988 with the majestic building that stands proudly before you today, you can see how hard work and dedicated passion can lead to the creation of something very special.

 “It was all in the plan – I was given the strength, courage

 7 Daly Street Daylesford 3460

 (Closed Tuesday & Wednesday)

 Adult: $10, Concession: $8,